pushkin-consortium/pushkin/docs-gitbook/getting-started/quickstart.md

 ### Starting over

 The great thing about Docker is that it saves your work. \(Read up on Docker to see what I mean.\) The bad thing is that it saves your work.
 Simply editing your code locally may not change what Docker thinks the code is.
-So if you are updating something but it’s not showing up in your website or if you are getting error messages from Docker … ideally, you should read up on Docker.
-However, as a fail-safe, run pushkin kill to delete all your pushkin-specific code in Docker.
-Then just run pushkin prep again.
-This will take a while, but should address any Docker-specific problems.
-If you really need a fresh Docker install, run pushkin armageddon, which will completely clean Docker.
+If you are updating something but it’s not showing up in your website or if you are getting error messages from Docker … ideally, you should read up on Docker.
+However, as a fail-safe, run `pushkin kill` to delete all your Pushkin-specific code in Docker.
+Then just run `pushkin prep` again.
+This will take a while but should address any Docker-specific problems.
+If you really need a fresh Docker install, run `pushkin armageddon`, which will completely clean Docker.